HelluPeptic/flowframe/readme.md

 # Flowframe Mod

-Flowframe is a modular Minecraft mod for Fabric that adds quality-of-life and server management features.
-Each feature is permission-based and can be enabled/disabled by server admins.
+Flowframe is a Minecraft mod for Fabric that adds quality-of-life and server management features for the FlowSMP.
+Each player related feature is permission-based and can be enabled/disabled by server admins.

 ---